haralwit/pu-afkforum/README.md

  - Hedda Ugland
  - Liv Elise Herstad

+## Contribute
+If you want to contribute you can forke and make merge-requests.

+## Credits
+We are grateful to Corey Schafer and his YouTube-channel for helping us out with several challenges during the project.

 ## License

 The [MIT License](https://opensource.org/licenses/mit-license.php) is used to license the code in this project.